failsafe-lib/failsafe.dev/comparisons.md

 - Failsafe offers [standalone execution][standalone-execution] support.
 - Failsafe provides [strong typing][strong-typing] across all of its APIs.
-- Failsafe offers an extensible [SPI][policy-spi] for implementing custom policies.
+- Failsafe offers an extensible [SPI][extending] for implementing custom policies.
 - Resilience4j has a built-in named policy registry.
 - Resilience4j offers modules for integration with some 3rd party libraries.